Seungdong Church

 The intersection between traditional Hanyang and modern Seoul, and the center of a new wave.

 Established by American missionary Samuel Moore in 1893, Seungdong Presbyterian Church, nicknamed “Baekjeong Church” was Joseon’s first church that did not segregate social classes - lower class (baekjeong) citizens were able to attend with nobles (yangban).
-The church was named a Tangible Cultural Property #130 for its importance as a center for student meetings during the March 1 Independence Movement and as the home of philosopher and writer Yulgok Yi I.
+The church was appionted Tangible Cultural Property #130 by the Seoul Metropolitan Government in 2001. for its importance as a center for student meetings during the March 1st Independence Movement and as the home of philosopher and writer Yulgok Yi the 1st.

-Pi Mat Gol, a historic 600-year old Jongno alleyway
+Pi Mat Gol, a historic 600-year-old alleyway in Jongno

 More specifically, KOTE Insa-dong is located in a place that was once a Pi Mat Gol tavern.
-The first tavern to serve meals and snacks with drinks, the space allowed people to gather and drink, cherish memories and find emotional strength.
+Being the first tavern to serve meals and snacks with drinks, the space allowed people to gather and drink, cherish memories and find emotional strength.

 Due to gentrification, Pi Mat Gol has completely vanished.
 KOTE is devoted to remembering and recording the approachable, friendly nature and sincerity of the alleyway.